 In addition, torticollis may result in flattening of the skull on one side as the baby keeps his or her head turned to one side more than the other.
 This is called positional plagiocephaly and is due to a prolonged pressure on one area of the skull.

-Children's Hospital of Wisconsin New Berlin Clinic specializes in the treatment of torticollis.
+Children's Hospital of Wisconsin’s New Berlin and Mequon Clinics specialize in the treatment of torticollis.
 Outpatient physical therapy and regular visits to a pediatric physical therapist may be required based on the severity of the torticollis.
 Infants may need to be treated several times a week in severe cases, or may only need to be treated monthly if their case is mild.

 The best outcomes are achieved when physical therapy is started before three months of age.
 Physical therapy treatment for torticollis usually lasts until the child is walking independently without a head tilt/turn preference or other abnormal motor pattern.